 This page provides concise answers to some of the key questions the screen industries have on Brexit and sets out what the sector should expect in both ‘deal’ and ‘no deal’ scenarios.
 If you have additional queries or concerns, please email email@example.com.

 What does Brexit mean for the Creative Europe programme?

 This question can be split into two: what Brexit means for the UK’s participation in the current Creative Europe programme, which runs until 2020, and what it means for its participation in the longer term.

 The EU and UK have provisionally agreed that if a deal is reached, the UK can participate in the current Creative Europe programme until it ends in December 2020.
 UK projects will be able to apply for funding right up until this point, with successful applications receiving funding as normal, even where their funded activity is set to take place after December 2020.

-In a no deal scenario, the European Commission has suggested that UK beneficiaries with funding agreements in place by March 29 2019 may continue to receive payments as normal if the UK agrees to honour financial commitments made in the 2019 budget.
+In a no deal scenario, the European Commission has suggested that UK beneficiaries with funding agreements in place by the day of the UK’s exit from the EU may continue to receive payments as normal in 2019 if the UK agrees to honour financial commitments made in the 2019 budget.
 Even if this does not come to pass and payment to UK beneficiaries ceases after Brexit, the Chancellor has guaranteed that HM Treasury will replace funding for those organisations/projects who had been selected for funding by the EU by exit date.
-It is as yet unclear what will happen to applications that have been submitted but not selected by 29 March 2019.
+It is as yet unclear what will happen to applications that have been submitted but not selected by the exit date.